Crate Training 101: Creating A Safe Space

 6.2 Adding cozy bedding and toys

 Make the crate cozy and inviting by adding comfortable bedding and toys.
 Use blankets or dog beds that provide cushioning and support for your dog's joints.
 Ensure that the bedding is and easily maintained.
-Introduce your dog's favorite toys or to keep them entertained and provide mental stimulation while in the crate.
+Introduce your dog's favorite toys or chew toys to keep them entertained and provide mental stimulation while in the crate.
 However, be mindful of leaving any toys that could pose a choking hazard or be easily destroyed.

-6.3 temperature and ventilation
+6.3 Managing temperature and ventilation

 Pay attention to the temperature and ventilation in the area where the crate is placed.
 Dogs are sensitive to temperature, so ensure that the crate is not exposed to extreme heat or cold.
 Avoid placing the crate near drafty areas or air conditioning vents, as this can affect your dog's comfort.
-Maintain proper ventilation to ensure a healthy airflow while also ensuring that the crate is not in a direct path of strong drafts.
+Maintain proper ventilation to ensure a airflow while also ensuring that the crate is not in a direct path of strong drafts.

 7. Using crates for potty training